ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 WSL2 is a complicated environment for Xdebug, especially if you're running your IDE on the Windows side, as most people do.

 * With PhpStorm, consider using the "Remote Development" feature to connect to WSL.
 That runs an actual PhpStorm instance on WSL2 to reduce networking complexity.
-* When using an IDE inside WSL2—like you would running PhpStorm or Visual Studio Code inside WSL2, or using PhpStorm's "Remote Development" feature—you may need to use the [`xdebug_ide_location`](../configuration/config.md#xdebugidelocation) setting to tell Xdebug to expect the IDE under WSL2.
+* When using an IDE inside WSL2—like you would when running PhpStorm or Visual Studio Code inside WSL2, or using PhpStorm's "Remote Development" feature—you may need to use the [`xdebug_ide_location`](../configuration/config.md#xdebugidelocation) setting to tell Xdebug to expect the IDE under WSL2.
 You can do this by running `ddev config global --xdebug-ide-location=wsl2`.
 * `export DDEV_DEBUG=true && ddev start` will show you how DDEV is calculating the `host.docker.internal` IP address to be used when contacting the IDE, which may give a hint about problems you might discover in the general troubleshooting discussed above, when trying to connect to the listening IDE.
-* If you're using the IDE on the Windows side, WSL2’s `/etc/resolv.conf` file is the authoritative way to figure out where the IDE is in the Windows networking scheme.
+* If you're using docker-ce and have the IDE on the Windows side, `ip -4 route show default` in the WSL2 distro is the best known way to figure out where the IDE is in the Windows networking scheme, so DDEV uses that to determine `host.docker.internal`.
 That value should be the same as `host.docker.internal`, so running `ddev exec ping -c 1 host.docker.internal` will show you what's actually being used.
 If your IDE is actually at a different address, you can tell DDEV to override the discovered value for `host.docker.internal` by running `ddev config global --xdebug-ide-location=<some_ip_address>`.
 * If you’re using PhpStorm inside WSL2 (or perhaps other Linux configurations), go to *Help* → *Edit Custom VM Options* and add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PhpStorm listen for Xdebug using IPv4; the Linux version of PhpStorm seems to default to using only IPv6.
 * If you’re on WSL2 using Docker Desktop, make sure that the `docker` command is the one provided by Docker Desktop. `ls -l $(which docker)` should show a link to `/mnt/wsl/docker-desktop...`.
 If you’re on WSL2 using Docker installed inside WSL2, make sure that `ls -l $(which docker)` is *not* a link to `/mnt/wsl`.
 * You can run `export DDEV_DEBUG=true` and `ddev start` to get information about how `host.docker.internal` is figured out, which can help in some situations especially with WSL2. (`host.docker.internal` inside the web container is where Xdebug thinks it should connect to your IDE.
 You can see what it is set to by running `ddev exec ping host.docker.internal`.)
+* On some WSL2 docker-ce systems you may have to work hard to find out the correct IP address for the Windows side.
+DDEV tries to figure this out for you, but it may not be able to do so.
+The IP address shown as `nameserver` in `/etc/resolv.conf` may be the correct one, and this used to be the recommended technique.
+If it's the address you need you can change the address DDEV will use for `host.docker.internal` using `ddev config global --xdebug-ide-location=<some-ip-address>`.